Skip to Content

 • Neuter/spay

-How to Stop Hyperactivity in German Shepherds
+How To Stop Hyperactivity in Your Dog

 Also, ADHD has been explained as self-stimulation, which means that the triggers cause the dog to “invent” ways to stay active.